jsnape183/Tiny-Wizard-Assessment/README.md

 4) Ensure the code is readable with appropriate data structures and would be fit for use in production.

 Submission:
-1) Please fork this repo and share a link once to jonathan.snape@citywonders.com once the assessment is completed.
+1) Please fork or download this repo and share a link of the completed activity to jonathan.snape@citywonders.com